GUIDE 2026

 Planning Documentation Usability Testing

 Planning documentation usability testing involves several steps, including defining the testing goals, identifying the target audience, and selecting the testing methods.
-It is essential to involve stakeholders from various departments, including technical writing, product development, and customer support, to ensure the test scenarios are comprehensive and effective.
+It is essential to include stakeholders from various departments, including technical writing, product development, and customer support, to ensure the test scenarios are comprehensive and practical.
 By carefully planning the usability testing process, organizations can gather valuable insights into how their documentation performs with actual users and identify areas for improvement.

 Usability Testing Plan